nus-cs2103-AY2122S2/ip/docs/README.md

   [T][X] homework
 ```

-The 1st task in the list (which is a todo task with description 'homework' in this case) is now marked as compeleted.
+The 1st task in the list (which is a todo task with description `homework` in this case) is now marked as compeleted.

 Example of usage of `unmark`: